igorskyflyer/npm-magic-queryselector/README.md

 > #### API behavior
 >
 > `querySelector()` will return the type listed in the table below, e.g. `HTMLDivElement`, while `querySelectorAll()` will return `NodeListOf<T>` of the same type, e.g. `NodeListOf<HTMLDivElement>`.
 >
+> **Unsupported or unrecognised selectors** will gracefully fall back to the generic `HTMLElement` type, ensuring your code still type‑checks while signalling that no specific element type could be inferred.
+>
 > For brevity this table only shows the types for `querySelector()`.
 >